RedisGraph/RedisGraph/docs/design.md

 ## Query language: openCypher

 There are a number of graph query languages, so we didn't want to reinvent the wheel.
-We decided to implement a subset of one of the most popular graph query languages out there: openCypher.
+We decided to implement a subset of one of the most popular graph query languages out there: openCypher
 While the openCypher project provides a parser for the language, we decided to create our own parser.
 We used Lex as a tokenizer and Lemon to generate a C target parser.

-As mentioned earlier, only a subset of the language is currently supported, but it is our intention to continue adding new capabilities and extend RedisGraph's openCypher capabilities.
+As mentioned earlier, only a subset of the language is currently supported, but we plan to continue adding new capabilities and extend RedisGraph's openCypher capabilities.

 ## Runtime: query execution

 Let's review the steps RedisGraph takes when executing a query.

-Consider the following query, which finds all actors who've played alongside Aldis Hodge and are over 30 years old:
+Consider this query that finds all actors who played alongside Aldis Hodge and are over 30 years old:

 ```sh
 MATCH (aldis::actor {name:"Aldis Hodge"})-[act]->(m:movie)<-[act]-(a:actor) WHERE a.age > 30 RETURN m.title, a.name
 ```

-RedisGraph will
+RedisGraph will:

-- Parse the query, and build an abstract syntax tree (AST);
+- Parse the query, and build an abstract syntax tree (AST)
-- Compose traversal algebraic expressions;
+- Compose traversal algebraic expressions
-- Build filter trees;
+- Build filter trees
 - Construct an optimized query execution plan composed of:
     - Filtered traverse
     - Conditional traverse
     - Filter
     - Project
-- Execute the plan; and
+- Execute the plan
-- Populate a result set with matching entity attributes.
+- Populate a result set with matching entity attributes

 ### Filter tree

 A query can filter out entities by creating predicates.
-In our example, we're filtering actors younger then 30.
+In our example, we filter actors younger then 30.

-It's possible to combine predicates using OR, AND keywords to form granular conditions.
+It's possible to combine predicates using OR and AND keywords to form granular conditions.

 During runtime, the WHERE clause is used to construct a filter tree, and each node within the tree is either a condition (e.g. A > B) or an operation (AND/OR).
 When finding candidate entities, they are passed through the tree and evaluated.

 ## Benchmarks

 Depending on the underlying hardware results may vary.

-That said, inserting a new relationship is done in O(1).
+However, inserting a new relationship is done in O(1).
 RedisGraph is able to create over 1 million nodes under half a second and form 500K relations within 0.3 of a second.

 ## License